KumoCorp/kumomta/docs/changelog/main.md

   permitted to a given listener.
 This defaults to `32768`.
 A new `total_connections_denied` counter is increment whenever this limit is hit, and whenever a connection is rejected due to being over the memory limit.
+* HTTP requests made from a trusted host that set an Authorization header will now take the authorization information from the header.
+Previously the authentication handling would stop as soon as we recognized the trusted source IP.
+Either way, the request always did and will still continue (assuming that the auth header is valid).

 ## Fixes